-The modern era of Functional Analysis begins with Banach's book.
-Hilbert space is a generalisation of Euclidean space to infinitely many dimensions; in both one has an inner product (generalising the ordinary dot product of vectors), and the length, or norm, metric and topology stem from that, Banach recognised that this is too special, and studied complete normed vector spaces (topological vector spaces in which the topology is given by a norm and is complete).
+The modern era of FA begins with Banach's book.
+Hilbert space is a generalisation of Euclidean space to infinitely many dimensions; in both one has an inner product (generalising the ordinary dot product of vectors), and the length (or norm), metric and topology stem from that, Banach recognised that this is too special, and studied complete normed vector spaces (topological vector spaces in which the topology is given by a norm and is complete).
 These spaces are very important, and are named Banach spaces.
-The Hahn-Banach theorem is one of the cornerstones of functional analysis.
+The Hahn-Banach theorem is one of the cornerstones of FA.